ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/index.md

 ## Staff & Resources

 Office hours are concentrated on Friday, Monday, and Tuesday, since most assignments are due Tuesday evening.
 Please check the calendar before you come in case there have been any changes.
 When you come to the office hour, we may ask you to put your name in the queue using the whiteboard.
 Read the description about [collaboration below](#policies) for some context about office hours.
+The office hours schedule is below; each event has details about remote/in-person:

+<iframe src="https://calendar.google.com/calendar/embed?src=c_c1586a0a6e6455fce678e079b70229d7a08fa87ff273967e084fdb60683da37f%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 ## Course Components and Grading